 The school has a Christian foundation but respects the religious beliefs of all faiths.

-Father Law is the College Chaplain; he is responsible for the spiritual life at the College and the Chapel is at the heart of our community.
+The Chaplain is responsible for the spiritual life at the College and the Chapel is at the heart of our community.
 We believe that having a sense of spiritual awareness is as important in becoming a well-balanced individual as is academic achievement and good physical health.
-Father Law is available to offer support, guidance and counselling where it is needed.
+The Chaplain is available to offer support, guidance and counselling where it is needed.
 There are also two adult independent listeners whom pupils may contact.

 To complement the Pastoral function in the Houses, all pupils also have an academic Tutor.
 In the Lower School, pupils are assigned to a Form Tutor, who meets a group, comprised of pupils drawn from across the Houses, at least three times per week.
 This tutor is concerned with supervising pupils’ academic and co-curricular progress and providing pastoral support.
 In the Foundation Year, the Tutor is a duty member of the House to which the tutee belongs.
 These tutors provide added support and ensure that pupils settle in well.